CivML-PolyMtl/cutagi-doc/examples/ae/autoencoder-mnist.md

 ## 7 Train and evaluate the model

-Finally, we can train and evaluate the model.
-We will call the train and predict methods of the autoencoder object.
+Finally, we train and evaluate the model using TAGI by calling the train and predict methods of the autoencoder object.

 ```python
 ae_task.train()